-Now I know what your thinking, is that the ramen noodle soup packet that you can buy for a quarter?
+Now I know what you are thinking, is that the ramen noodle soup packet that you can buy for a quarter?
 No way!
 This is the grown-up version of the veggie-packed noodle soup.
 The noodles I use are actually rice noodles and there are a variety of flavors so you can figure out the best version of this recipe to suit your personal Ramen needs.

-The noodles are Japanese noodles made with rice instead of wheat which makes them Gluten Free, yay!
+The noodles are Japanese noodles made with rice instead of wheat which makes them Gluten-Free, yay!
 Lotus has a huge variety of flavors of noodles and soup broth.
 All of the flavors of the Lotus Rice Ramen I have tried, which is most of them, work well with this recipe.

-Now just how did I make that soft boiled egg for my Ramen?
+Now just how did I make that soft-boiled egg for my Ramen?
 See that red contraption in the back of my ingredient pic?
 I bought this really cool egg cooker a couple of months ago and let me just say, I am in love!

 At first, I started buying those Egglands Best pre-boiled eggs in a bag from the store.
 No matter how I made boiled eggs myself they always came out bad.
 The eggs would not peel correctly, fall apart or were under or overcooked.

 Ok so back to the Ramen~ Let me show you the basics!
 Let’s go make some soup!

-- 1 Lotus Foods Rice Ramen Soup & Noodle Miso mix, I used the Millet Brown Flavor
+- 1 Lotus Foods Rice Ramen Soup & Noodle Miso mix I used the Millet Brown Flavor

-- 1/2 cup frozen Birds Eye Steamfresh veggies, your choice of flavor, I used Baby Broccoli Blend in this recipe
+- ½ cup frozen Birds Eye Steamfresh veggies your choice of flavor, I used Baby Broccoli Blend in this recipe

-- 1/2 cup frozen Birds Eye Gold & White Corn, Carrots and Asparagus blend
+- ½ cup frozen Birds Eye Gold & White Corn Carrots and Asparagus blend

 - 1 soft boiled egg

-- 1 cup or about one breast, Shredded rotisserie chicken, I use Costco prepackaged pulled Rotisserie Chicken
+- 1 cup or about one breast Shredded rotisserie chicken, I use Costco prepackaged pulled Rotisserie Chicken

-- 1 green onion chopped, optional
+- 1 green onion chopped optional

 - Cook both frozen veggie steam bags as directed.